Zog08/memory-game-MP2/testing.md

 <img src="docs/testing/testing_lh_404_mobile1.jpeg">

 **404 Page**
 This page had a warning for 'Low resolution image used'.
 I decided not to change the image because there was no other image of the Stardew specific magnifying glass available in greater resolution.
 I decided that because the image is small and by its very nature supposed to look lo-fi and pixelated that it did not affect enjoyment of the game.
-The previously found console warning also showed here, but if I retested with a mostRecentScore saved in the local storage, again this improved the score.
+The previously found console warning also showed here regarding local storage cannot set property of null, but if I retested with a mostRecentScore saved in the local storage, again this negated the error and thus improved the score.

 <img src="docs/testing/lighthouse-404.png">